WTF is Quibi? A bold bet on short-form streaming

 And Quibi has recruited a who's who of stars to work on its programming, including Chrissy Teigen, Lebron James, Dwayne Johnson, Reese Witherspoon, Chance the Rapper, Kevin Hart, Jennifer Lopez, Idris Elba, Zac Efron, Tina Fey, Liam Hemsworth and husband-and-wife combo Joe Jonas and Sophie Turner (but on different shows), along with a bazillion others.
 They've also lured in big-name filmmakers like Steven Spielberg, Guillermo del Toro, Antoine Fuqua, Catherine Hardwicke and Ridley Scott to make series.

 So is Quibi worth your time and money?
-Read below for all the answers we know so far, but basically: With a 90-day free trial if you sign up early, you can try it for months to see for yourself, without spending a thing.
+Read below for all the answers we know so far, but basically: With a 90-day free trial if you sign up in April, you can try it for months to see for yourself, without spending a thing.

 OK, WTF is a quibi?